Armored Command: Production

-Ron Alcorn produced and directed the film and raised finance via Allied Artists.
-Filming started 21 November 1960.
+According to the film's director, Byron Haskin, writer-producer Ron Alcorn had made a TV series in Germany called Citizen Soldier and "had some kind of hold over some high muckamuck general... this general had sent through his permission to give Alcorn everything he wanted and Alcorn used all the tanks and ammunition and soldiers for nothing" on Citizen Soldier.
+This deal still applied during the making of what would become Armored Command.

+Haskin said Alcorn researched the Battle of the Bulge at the Library of Congress, and used some real incidents to create a story which he turned into a script.
+Alcorn then used his deal with the general to secure finance via Allied Artists.

+Adamson hired Haskin to direct.
+Haskin said "I didn't like the thing in the first place.
+I took it as a breadwinner - when you get low on dough you've got to take a picture."
+He felt "the screenplay was somewhat amateurish but I figure I could make corrections."

+The movie was filmed in Munich and Hohenfels, Bavaria, but takes place in the Vosges Mountains during the Eastern France campaign of World War II.
+Filming started on 21 November 1960.
+Howard Keel directed some second unit.

 Lt.
 Col. Thomas A. Ryan, who appeared in the film as the Major, also acted as the film's technical advisor.

+About 150 American soldiers stationed in Germany were assigned to duty on the film, without pay.
+Alcorn explained, "We contribute to unit funds.”

+Haskin said that when the unit returned to the US he was taken off the film, which was cut by Walter Hannemann of Allied Artists.
+Haskin claims all the humour in the movie was removed.

 Reception

 The Los Angeles Times called the film "fairly good but it could have been better.
 A kind of poor man's Battleground."
 The New York Times called it an "improbable little melodrama".

+Variety felt the attempts to combine melodrama and war story "doesn't jell" and called the film "a bit shopworn, sluggish and disjointed for the average war picture buff."

+Haskin said "the picture didn't make any money; I often wonder why."

 Lawsuit

 Major General Daniel H. Hudelson (retired), who commanded the 40th California National Guard in Korea and fought in the Battle of the Bulge, sued Allied Artists and Ronald Alcorn for $350,000 alleging unauthorized use of his story ideas.
 He claimed in 1955 he sent a tape recording of his experiences in the Vosges Mountains in France to a film company, and said they used his ideas in the film.
 He claimed the film had earned profits of $1.5 million.